prachigauriar/URLMock/README.md

 * Works on both Mac OS X and iOS

-## What’s New in URLMock 1.2.3
+## What’s New in URLMock 1.3.1

-URLMock 1.2.3 makes minor non-functional changes to the URLMock podspec.
-URLMock 1.2 is a major update that adds the following new functionality:

-* Pattern-based request matching using `UMKPatternMatchingMockRequest`
-* Support for stream-based requests, including those created with `NSURLSession`
-* More complete support for Rails/Rack-style nested parameter query strings.
-We should now be able to encode and decode query strings with deeply nested objects, e.g., strings inside dictionaries inside arrays inside dictionaries inside arrays inside dictionaries.
-* New test utility functions for generating random errors and C identifier strings
-* Official support for OS X 10.8 and iOS 6.0.
+URLMock 1.3 changes the minimum supported platform versions to OS X 10.8 and iOS 7.0 and removes deprecated API usage.
+URLMock 1.3.1 fixes a bug related to query parameter string construction.

 ## Installation